 Step 4: Sand Both Sides of the Plywood

-Sand both sides with 100 to 220 grit paper.
+Sand both sides with 100 grit paper.
 It doesn't need to be overly smooth but you want to remove the splinters and get rid of any lingering adhesive.

 Step 5: Spray Paint Both Sides of the Cut Out.